nikolaospapagiannis/nebula-ai/MARKET_DOMINANCE_ROADMAP.md

 **Recognition:** G2 Top 3, TechCrunch coverage, Gartner Cool Vendor

 **The Dream:**
 A user opens their laptop Monday morning.
 They have 5 meetings scheduled.
-Fireff automatically joins each one, transcribes in real-time with live captions, and after each meeting, sends a beautiful summary with action items to their inbox.
-Between meetings, they open the Fireff app and ask "What did my team agree to this week?"
+Nebula AI automatically joins each one, transcribes in real-time with live captions, and after each meeting, sends a beautiful summary with action items to their inbox.
+Between meetings, they open the Nebula AI app and ask "What did my team agree to this week?"
 The AI instantly scans 47 meetings and responds with a synthesized answer, linking to specific moments.
 Their sales manager gets an alert: "Deal with Acme Corp is at risk - no exec sponsor identified."
 Their recruiting team uses AI scorecards to objectively evaluate 50 candidates.
 Their support team sees sentiment dropping and proactively reaches out to unhappy customers.
 All of this costs $25/user/month, 1/5 the price of Gong, and it just works.

 **That's the future we're building.
 Let's get started.**